furtherref/DocumentServer/ROADMAP.md

 * Range highlighting in the formula bar similar to cells
 * Speeding up the calculation of IFS formulas
-* Speed ​​up for a large number of cell styles by separating styles and data
+* Speed up for a large number of cell styles by separating styles and data

 ### Presentation Editor